edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 ## Bonus

-This section is not directly related with working with Webpack module federation and  it's not needed to get this code demo running nor to understand its concepts.
+This section is not directly related with working with Webpack Module Federation and  it's not needed to get this code demo running nor to understand its concepts.
 Feel free to skip this `Bonus` section if you're not interested in knowing how to provide type information or improving the IDE support for externally imported Web components.

 ### Add strict type information to remotely imported web components